sakethbolla/enpm611-team5/README.md

 python fetch_issues.py
 ```

-### Download and configure the data file

-Download the data file (in `json` format) from the project assignment in Canvas and update the `config.json` with the path to the file.
-Note, you can also specify an environment variable by the same name as the config setting (`ENPM611_PROJECT_DATA_PATH`) to avoid committing your personal path to the repository.

 ### Run an analysis

-With everything set up, you should be able to run the existing example analysis:
+With everything set up, you should be able to run the analysis:

 ```
 python run.py --feature 0